WGBH/django-multilingualfield/README.md

 ```
 ##### What's Served By The Application #####

-Even though `MultiLingualCharField` and `MultiLingualTextField` instances are stored in the database as XML they are served by the application as a python object.
+Even though `MultiLingualCharField` and `MultiLingualTextField` instances are stored in the database as XML they are served to the application as a python object.
 The above block of XML would return an instance of `multilingualfield.fields.MultiLingualText` with two attributes `en` (with a value of `u'Hello'`) and `es` (with a value of `u'Hola'`).
-Also, since 'English' is at the top of `settings.LANGUAGES` it is considered the 'default' language and it's value will be returned by directly accessing the attribute.
+Also, since 'English' is the first language in `settings.LANGUAGES` it is considered the 'default' language and it's value will be returned by directly accessing the attribute.

 ##### Creating Instances in the Shell #####

-Let's create an instance of `TestModel` in the shell:
+Let's create an instance of our above example model (`TestModel`) in the shell:

 ```python
 >>> from someapp.models import TestModel